MicrosoftDocs/customer-insights/ci-docs/customer-profiles.md

 ## View customer details

-On the **Customers** page, select any of the customer tiles to view details for the selected customer.
+On the **Customers** page, select a customer tile to view details for the selected customer.

 :::image type="content" source="media/customers-details-B2C.png" alt-text="Customer details page.":::